khoaphamanh/bachelorarbeit/README.md

 Password: khoa9898

 Select workspace ba_final in the upper left corner of the screen.
 Projects named stft-1, lms-1, cwt-1, rp-1, gaf-1, mtf-1 belong to the im_CNN approach, while projects stft-2, lms-2, cwt-2, rp- 2, gaf-2, mtf-2 are ts_im_CNN approach and projects stft-3, lms-3, cwt-3, rp-3, gaf-3, mtf-3 come from tcl_im_CNN approach.
 Finally pann-2 belongs to the pann approach.
+The best_results directory contains visualizations of the best results of each approach.